jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### II.
 Setting up the fixed map

-Let’s create a map of the centered on Portland with the Mapbox Streets style.
+Let’s create a map the centered on Portland with the Mapbox Streets style.
 Note: all the following code should be between script tags.

 Add your access token.
 Without this, the mapbox code will not work.